Updated:

 Figure 4: Map of Saudi Arabia.

-Saudi Arabian terrain is defined by fairly harsh and barren flat plains, which consist of salt flats, sand deserts, and a anomie of manmade lakes which do not have permanent water channels which lead into he lakes.
+Saudi Arabian terrain is defined by fairly harsh and barren flat plains, which consist of salt flats, sand deserts, and anomie of manmade lakes which do not have permanent water channels which lead into he lakes.
 The country is also home to the largest sand desert in the world, which of one of the tourist attractions in the country.

 Day time temperatures reach hundred degrees Fahrenheit, with humidity at the coastal region reaching 100 percent.
-Winter temperature can reach below freezing point in the northern and central regions of the country.
+Winter temperatures can reach below freezing point in the northern and central regions of the country.
 In addition, the country acquires very little rainfall in most parts, making country to have a desert or semi-desert climate.

-Technology forces
+Technology Forces

-The country is experiencing a technological boom just like any other countries in the world.
+The country is experiencing a technological boom just like any other country in the world.
 Most people have bought and possess modern look mobile phones and computers such as laptops.
 The country has experienced rapid growth and use of new devices and there is a growing need for the educated professionals in Saudi Arabia to become innovative and embrace new technologies (Prince Mohammad Bin Fahd University, 2010).
 One of the most critical challenges is that most of the content posted in the internet is in Arabic, which limits the number of people who read the content, adding to the need for the university to adopt the use of English as a medium of communication.

-Competitive forces
+Competitive Forces

 There are a number of other universities, which are coming up in Saudi Arabia offering the courses being offered by the university.
-In addition, because the universities have realized the potential opportunities and demand for higher education in the country, they have developed innovative ways of attracting students, such as offering new courses in English to attract English speaking students.
+In addition, because the universities have realized the potential opportunities and demand for higher education in the country, they have developed innovative ways of attracting students, such as offering new courses in English to attract English-speaking students.
 The major competing universities (KFUPM, Sultan University, King Faisal University, and Dammam University, and statistical evidence shows an increasing number of students getting register at the universities (Prince Mohammad Bin Fahd University, 2010).

 SWOT Analysis

-The university has its strengths, weaknesses, opportunities and threats.
-When put it the correct perspective, the university has strategised to embark on an expansion of existing program and to offer new programs in English, which is a strategic strength of the university (Lee, Lo, Leung & Ko, 2000).
+The university has its strengths, weaknesses, opportunities, and threats.
+When put it the correct perspective, the university has strategized to embark on an expansion of existing program and to offer new programs in English, which is a strategic strength of the university (Lee, Lo, Leung & Ko, 2000).
 One of the distinguishing weaknesses with universities in Saudi Arabia is that they offer their courses in Arabic, which is a limiting factor for most students who want to register and study in those universities from other parts of the world.
 Expanding the programs on offer will provide students from different parts of the world with a wide selection of disciplines.

 The weaknesses discovered with the university to include few publications and research papers, its failure to acknowledge different systems of beliefs as part of an inventive to attract qualified talents from different religious backgrounds.
 Religion is one of the critical problems, which influences the way people from different cultural and religious backgrounds interact.
 Such an approach provides the university with another competitive advantage over the other universities in Saudi Arabia (Lee et al., 2000).